 These eight artists sketched out the framework for an organization known previously as the “Fine Arts Guild of Orange Park”.
 Every endeavor was made then as is now to live up to the “Fine Art” standards in the name.
-The group was comprised of a select choice of talented artists who have achieved much success with their work.
+The group was comprised of a select choice of talented artists who had achieved much success with their work.
 Lanier Densmore, a commercial artist, designed the original logo which was updated in recent years.
 The corporation’s branding has gained us historic recognition for over 40 years.

 The first exhibit was held October 6th and 7th in 1973 at Orange Park Town Hall.
 Exhibiting artists were: Cathie Anders, Valerie Boardman, Agnes Chalker, Toni Charneco, Lanier Densmore, Jerry Ellis, Joan Geyer, Courtenay Hunt, Margie Keeter, Teddie Jo Ryan, Fran Stone, Marilyn Taylor, and Martha Web.
 More than 300 art lovers viewed this exhibit.

 The Guild has displayed, exhibited, and promoted the visual Fine Arts and other related crafts throughout Clay County and Northeast Florida since its inception.
 During 1979, a revision was made to the Constitution and By-Laws opening up membership to artists throughout Clay County.
 In 1998, the juried membership selection requirements were dropped opening up countywide opportunities and by 1999, artists from any area could join.
 The Guild was incorporated as a 501(c)3 non-profit on April 11, 2002.
 Tax exempt status provided us the means to solicit donations and issue donor tax credits.

 The Guild is a strong supporter of its members encouraging artists to express their own individuality, talents, and skills.
-Each member reflects a unique yet personal collaboration of interests, techniques, media applications, and experiences.
 Throughout the years, both professional and non-professional members, have stated that the Art Guild of Orange Park was a crucial stepping stone to the betterment of both careers and interests.